-On December 7, 2016, the City of Lakeland (City) authorized (Task Authorization CS-17-03(m)) Chastain-Skillman, Inc. (CS) to prepare a water system evaluation report for review by bond holders.
-CS has maintained continuous involvement with the City of Lakeland's water/wastewater utility systems for over 30 years.
+On December 19, 2017, the City of Lakeland (City) authorized (Task Authorization CS-18-01(m)) Chastain-Skillman, Inc. (CS) to prepare a Water System Evaluation Report for the Fiscal Year 2017 for review by bond holders.
+The City has requested that CS conduct an annual independent engineering review and evaluation of its water system.
+This report summarizes the findings based on previous reports, interviews with City staff, water system data, and financial information provided by the City.

-The purpose of this review is to assess whether the water utility is managed in a prudent manner consistent with standard utility practice.
 The City's bond covenant requires third party inspections of representative water infrastructure on a biennial basis.
 The last inspection was completed for the FY 2015 report.
 Therefore, inspections were not conducted for this current report.
+The inspection dates were as follows: